 The weather was still a little rainy, but not too bad, so we decided to go on and explore the nearby small towns of Lauterbrunnen and Grindelwald for the afternoon.

 They are clearly used to tourists with many guesthouses and tourist facilities, but this is by no means a big town.
-For example you would not be able to spend time shopping here.
+For example, you would not be able to spend time shopping here.
 I also loved the sign on the pub!

 We then drove across to Grindelwald.
 This is a much bigger town, more like a ski resort town with many guest houses, hotels, shops, restaurants etc. The tourists here seemed to be more likely to be on a bus tour as we often saw big groups instead of more independent travellers in Lauterbrunnen.

 We got back to Interlaken just in time to join in the 6pm free walking tour of the city.
 It was also just in time for the rain to start.

 Interlaken itself didn’t have as much of interest as Lucerne did.
 Maybe the rain made it hard to enjoy, but we seemed to do a lot of walking and not so much learning about the town.
 We learned about the gruesome history of the monastery in town.

 In fact, outside the casino is a statue of a famous Indian filmmaker, Yash Chopra.
-The uber-rich Indians love to come and get married in Interlaken, and spend millions of dollars at a time hiring the Victoria Jungfrau for all their guests.
+The uber-rich Indians love to come and get married in Interlaken and spend millions of dollars at a time hiring the Victoria Jungfrau for all their guests.

 This hotel was originally two different hotels, but has since been combined into one.
 The Victoria part of it, was named after Queen Victoria in the hope that she might come to visit, but she never did.

 It was then back into the centre to finish off the tour.
-We noticed that the most common restaurants to find in the main tourist area are Indian restaurants, reflecting the high percentage of Indians tourists that visit the town.
+We noticed that the most common restaurants to find in the main tourist area are Indian restaurants, reflecting the high percentage of Indian tourists that visit the town.

-Often the shops are visited by tours groups, and our guide was telling us that each bus averages as astronomical about of cash spent.
-I can’t remember the exact amount, but it was well over 100 000CHF!
+Often the shops are visited by tour groups, and our guide was telling us that each bus averages an astronomical amount of cash spent.
+I can’t remember the exact amount, but it was well over 100,000CHF!
 Per bus!
 The guy owning all those stores is one of the richest men in Switzerland.

 Two wet and cold hours later, we shivered our way back to our accommodation.
-It was so nice to walk into the warm, prepare a nice, warm pasta dish for dinner, and spend the rest of the evening washing our clothes!
+It was so nice to walk into the warm, prepare a nice, warm pasta dish for dinner, and spend the rest of the evening washing and drying our wet clothes!
 Sometimes it’s the small things that give pleasure!

-The following morning we had again hoped to head to the mountains, but instead we woke up to find that it was snowing (yes, in May!) and many of the mountains would yet again be closed or would not be enjoyable.
+The following morning we had again hoped to head to the mountains, but instead, we woke up to find that it was snowing (yes, in May!) and many of the mountains would yet again be closed or would not be enjoyable.
 Disappointing!
 Looks like we will be getting our mountain fix in Austria instead of Switzerland.

 We did brave the snow for a while in the morning, but it was just as bad as being out in the rain, and we had a couple of hours of that the night before.
 I am by no means a snow expert, having only seen it a handful of times in my life, and I had not experienced wet, sloppy snow like this before.

 So the hot chocolate verdict?
 It was good, I’ll admit, but I don’t think I could declare it the best.

-Maybe we just could go up the funicular to Harder Kulm (the lookout right over the town) but just as I was checking the details and looking at the livecam on the mountain, the clouds blew over again and it again started to snow.
+Maybe we just could go up the funicular to Harder Kulm (the lookout right over the town) but just as I was checking the details and looking at the live cam on the mountain, the clouds blew over again and it again started to snow.

 I had a bit of cabin fever and could not sit still.
 Around 5:30 it was not too bad, so we donned our wet weather gear and headed out for a walk.
-It drizzled nearly the whole time, and was only about 2 degrees Celsius, but it was not too bad.
+It drizzled nearly the whole time and was only about 2 degrees Celsius, but it was not too bad.

 We walked along the river until we reached the place where the Harder Kulm funicular left from.
 There was really no visibility, so I reluctantly shelved those plans.
 At about $50AUD each to go up, it would not have been worth it to not be able to see anything and for it to be so cold we would have just come straight back down.

 Just behind the funicular is a small wildlife park.
-So small it has only two animals, the marmot and ibex.
+So small it has only two animals, the marmot and the ibex.
 Both are native to the area, and the ibex is on the Interlaken flag.
 The marmots were hiding from the rain, and the ibex weren’t a whole lot better, standing under the eaves of their huts to keep a little dry.

 We really did decide to call it a day after that!
 Back to our guest house and we packed up ready to leave in the morning to another new country – albeit a teeny tiny one!

 I again chose to travel off of the toll roads, and I am so glad we did.
 There was some fantastic scenery over the lakes and it just looked lovely whenever the sun was shining.
 Why couldn’t it have been like this the day before?

 Switzerland really is all about it’s beautiful natural scenery to me, and I won’t be satisfied until I have been back and had the chance to explore some of those alpine regions properly.

 Liked this post?
 Share with your friends and pin for later